-To address the direct and indirect impacts drug and alcohol abuse have on students, and to provide recommendations to school leaders on how to support students dealing with these issues.
+To address the direct and indirect impacts drug, alcohol, and other substance use disorders have on students, and to provide recommendations to school leaders on how to support students dealing with these issues.

 In 2017, President Trump declared the opioid crisis a national public health emergency.
 This occurred in response to over 42,000 deaths from opioid overdoses in 2016 alone.
 The number of Americans abusing opioids in 2016 was still much higher, with over 11 million misusing these drugs and more than 2 million individuals suffering from an addiction to either prescription or illicit opioids.
 Unfortunately, the death toll and number of individuals addicted to other drugs like heroin and cocaine have slowly increased as well.
 This continued rise of drug abuse led to over 72,000 Americans dying from drug overdoses in 2017, a twofold increase in a decade.